INVESTOR ALERT: Pomerantz Law Firm Reminds Investors with Losses on their Investment in Oracle Corporation of Class Action Lawsuit and Upcoming Deadlines – ORCL

 NEW YORK, Feb.
-17, 2026 (GLOBE NEWSWIRE) -- February 11, 2026 (ACCESSWIRE) Pomerantz LLP announces that a class action lawsuit has been filed against Oracle Corporation (“Oracle” or the “Company”) (NYSE: ORCL).
+24, 2026 (GLOBE NEWSWIRE) -- Pomerantz LLP announces that a class action lawsuit has been filed against Oracle Corporation (“Oracle” or the “Company”) (NYSE: ORCL).
 Such investors are advised to contact Danielle Peyton at newaction@pomlaw.com or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.

 The class action concerns whether Oracle and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.